Solutions of the Sinh-Gordon Equation of Spectral Genus Two and constrained Willmore Tori I: Introduction

-Pinkall and Sterling constructed so called finite type solutions in terms of two commuting flows on a certain space of matrix valued polynomials~\cite{PS:89}.
+where $\Delta$ is the Laplacian of $\mathbb{R}^2$ with respect to the Euclidean metric and $u:\mathbb{R}^2\to\mathbb{R}$ is a twice partially differentiable real-valued function.
+Pinkall and Sterling constructed so called finite type solutions in terms of a finite dimensional ODE system~\cite[Section~5]{PS:89}.
+We represent this system as in~\cite[Section~2]{HKS1} by two commuting flows on a certain space of matrix valued polynomials.
 These polynomials are called potentials and their degree is related to the genus of a naturally assigned algebraic curve.
 For spectral genus zero there is only the trivial solution $u=0$.
 Uwe Abresch investigated spectral genus one solutions and spectral genus two solutions whose spectral curves have an additional symmetry~\cite{Abr}.
 Here we take up the work \cite{PH} on general spectral genus two solutions with the following space of potentials parametrized by $\alpha$, $\beta$ and $\gamma$:

 On this space the Lax equations define the following vector fields:

 with

 A direct calculation shows that these two vector fields~\eqref{LaxZeta} commute: